Baked Swordfish Recipe with Lemon, Capers, and Butter Sauce

 Q: Can I use frozen swordfish for this recipe?

-A: Absolutely, just make sure it completely thaws in the refrigerator before cooking.
+Yes!
+Just make sure the swordfish is fully thawed in the refrigerator before cooking.

-Q: How do I know when the swordfish is done cooking?
+Q: How do I know when the swordfish is done?

 Blog Banner for Mortadella Head